chiragms06/PICT_Coursework/README.md

                 OR

-   Write C++ program for storing binary number using doubly linked lists.
-Write functionsa) To compute 1‘s and 2‘s complement
+  Write C++ program for storing appointment schedule for day.
+Appointments are booked randomly using linked list.
+Set start and end time and min and max duration for visit slot.
-b) Add two binary numbers.
+Write functions for
+a) Display free slots
+b) Book appointment
+c) Cancel appointment ( check validity, time bounds, availability)
+d) Sort list based on time
+e) Sort list based on time using pointer manipulation.

 ## Group D